brenxm/Learnable/FunctionalRequirement_v0.1.md

 - If no questions are due, the quiz does not appear, and the app should navigate to the homepage immediately.
 #### Rationale
 The Daily Quiz Scene uses a spaced repetition approach to reinforce learning, gradually increasing question difficulty and intervals as users demonstrate mastery.
 By presenting the quiz on the first daily app open with a skippable option, it encourages consistent engagement while offering flexibility.
 The two question formats cater to different learning styles—multiple choice for quick recall, free-text for deeper understanding.
 The level system and question pool provide a structured progression, while the option to disable mastered questions respects user preferences, making the feature both effective and adaptable.

+2. ## <a id="fr-010"></a>Optional Quiz
+**Requirement ID: FR-010

+**Scene ID: TBD

+#### Descriptions

+The Optional Quiz is a user-initiated feature designed to provide additional practice without impacting the progress or attributes of questions in the main reinforcement system.
+Here’s how it functions:

+- **Question Quantity**:
+   - The system shall present 5 questions at a time per quiz session.
+- **Question Selection**:
+   - Questions are pulled randomly from the existing "question pool" (as used in the Daily Quiz Scene).
+The selection includes:
+      - **Random Difficulty**: Any difficulty level (Basic, Intermediate, Advanced, Master).
+      - **Random Format**: Either multiple choice or free-text, independent of the question’s original level-specific format.
+- **Non-Impactful**:
+   - Completing or answering questions in the Optional Quiz does not update the progress, frequency, occurrence count, or any other attributes of the questions in the question pool.
+- **Question Presentation**:
+   - The rendering and format for displaying each question match the Daily Quiz Scene (FR-006):
+      - One question per page.
+      - Includes the body of the question, an answer input area (multiple choice options or text field), a submit button, and a feedback area below the question body.
+      - After submission, feedback is rendered, and a "Next" button appears to proceed to the next question.
+- **Error Handling and Termination**:
+   - **No Time Limit**: There is no timeout or time restriction for completing the quiz.
+   - **App Termination**: If the app is closed or terminated while the quiz is in progress, no data is saved or affected.
+Upon reopening the app, it resumes normal operation, bypassing the quiz unless the user initiates it again.
+#### Workflow
+1. Users manually start the Optional Quiz from an accessible point in the app (e.g., a button on the homepage or a menu).
+2. The system randomly selects 5 questions from the question pool, ignoring their current level or due status.
+3. Questions are presented one at a time, following the same layout as the Daily Quiz.
+4. After answering all 5 questions, the quiz ends, returning the user to normal app operation.
+5. If interrupted (e.g., app closure), the quiz resets upon the next app launch, with no record of the prior session.
+#### Acceptance Criteria
+To ensure the Optional Quiz meets its intended purpose, the following conditions must be verified:

+- The quiz presents exactly 5 questions per session when initiated.
+- Questions are randomly selected from the question pool, with varying difficulty (Basic, Intermediate, Advanced, Master) and format (multiple choice or free-text) each time.
+- Answering questions (correctly or incorrectly) does not alter the question’s progress, frequency, occurrence count, or level in the question pool.
+- Each question page displays:
+   - The question body.
+   - An answer input (multiple choice options or text field) below the body.
+   - A submit button below the input.
+   - Feedback below the question body after submission, with a "Next" button to proceed.
+- The quiz has no time limit; users can take as long as needed to answer each question.
+- If the app is terminated mid-quiz (e.g., closed or crashed), no quiz progress is saved, and reopening the app navigates to the homepage or normal operation without resuming the quiz.
+- The quiz is only accessible via user initiation (e.g., a button or menu option), not triggered automatically like the Daily Quiz.
+#### Rationale
+The Optional Quiz provides a low-stakes, flexible practice option for users who want additional engagement without affecting their structured learning progress.
+Here’s why each aspect is included:

+- **Fixed Question Count (5)**: Limiting the quiz to 5 questions keeps it manageable and focused, encouraging casual use without overwhelming the user.
+- **Random Selection**: Pulling questions randomly from the pool with varying difficulty and format ensures variety and unpredictability, making it a fun and challenging practice tool.
+- **Non-Impactful Design**: By not updating question attributes, the feature preserves the integrity of the spaced repetition system in the Daily Quiz, maintaining its effectiveness while offering supplemental practice.
+- **Consistent Presentation**: Reusing the Daily Quiz’s question layout ensures a familiar user experience, reducing the learning curve and maintaining visual consistency across the app.
+- **No Time Limit**: Removing time pressure accommodates different paces and preferences, making the quiz accessible to all users.
+- **Termination Handling**: Allowing app closure without consequences aligns with the optional nature of the feature, ensuring it’s a stress-free addition to the app.

+This feature enhances user autonomy and supports voluntary learning, complementing the app’s structured reinforcement system with a casual, user-driven alternative.